franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

   // that we got as part as the discovery process, if this succeeds it means
   // that the token inside the cookie is a token that has been crated by our
-  // identity provided and thus it is secure and fine! const validate = req.app.authClient?.validateIdToken as any try {
+  // identity provided and thus it is secure and fine! const validate = req.app.authClient
+    ?.validateIdToken as any
+  try {
     await validate.call(client, session.tokenSet)
   } catch (err) {